mostroverkhov/reactivesocket-java/README.md

-#### Forked project with a goal to add missing and important rsocket protocol features.
-Effort will be made to implement them as plugins to share with [rsocket-android](https://github.com/mostroverkhov/rsocket-android)
+#### Fork maintained to investigate and add missing RSocket protocol features

 Changes
 * lease support
-* alternative keep-alive API to add and listen for data of keep-alive frames, handle missing keep-alives on application level
+* alternative keep-alive API to add and receive payloads of Keep-Alive frames, handle missing keep-alives on application level
 * receiving metadata push works for both sides of connection

 # RSocket